Mark-Seaman/Hammer/doc/README.md

 ## Project Goals

 The Hammer project is a demonstration of how to build an application with maximum productivity by controlling the scope.

-Rules of Hammer
+## Rules of Hammer

 * No features are created that are not needed.
 * No features are created before tests.
 * Functional tests start as a requirements doc and evolve into acceptance tests.
-* Unit tests are implmented to collect all the testings during development.
+* Unit tests are implemented to collect all the testings during development.
 * All repeated tasks are automated.
 * All small steps are committed to version control.
 * An engineering log tracks the hours invested throughout the project.